In the earliest days of electrical power, (the late 1800s) the inventor of the

 of ways to detect and decode digital signals previously thought impossible.

-regardless of their mode of modulation or encryption.
+in record time, regardless of their mode of modulation or encryption.

 Since the 1960s the Search for Extra-Terrestrial Intelligence,